What makes the first week special

 - Diapers become more regular and wet over time.

-- Bowel movements change in the first days from dark meconium to lighter transitional stools.
+- The stool changes in the first days from dark meconium to lighter transitional stools.

 - Wake windows become clearer and the baby seems more alert between feeds.

 A single evening of cluster feeding says little about overall milk supply.
-If diapers are noticeably few, the baby rarely wakes, or feeding is very weak, timely assessment by a midwife or hospital team is sensible.
+If diapers are noticeably few, the baby is hard to rouse, or feeding is very weak, a prompt assessment by a midwife or hospital team is advisable.

 Common problems in the first week